21.

 Beside you, but outside it.
 What are men

-When sense turns senseless and all eyes go blind?
+When sense turns senseless and ours eyes go blind?

 Now, come away and rise up from the floor